 What causes blepharitis?

-Additionally, people with meibomian gland dysfunction may deal with blepharitis as a side effect.
-Though some doctors believe this is a precursor of the condition rather than something caused by it.
+Additionally, people with meibomian gland dysfunction may deal with it as a side effect.
+However, some doctors believe this is a precursor of the condition rather than something caused by it.

-- Skin conditions, such as dandruff, seborrhoeic dermatitis, or rosacea
+- A skin condition, such as dandruff, seborrhoeic dermatitis, or rosacea

 - Oily skin